-A leader in education and community engagement, Barbara has led Harrison Design’s West Coast interiors practice since joining the Santa Barbara office in 2005.
+Since joining the Santa Barbara office in 2005, Barbara has led Harrison Design’s West Coast interiors practice.
 With a Certificate of Design from the University of California at Santa Barbara-Extension, Barbara’s work spans residential, hospitality and commercial design.
-She is a member emeritus of the Pearl Chase Society and past member of the Courthouse Legacy Foundation and Museum of Art Docent Council.
-Previously, she was on the County of Santa Barbara Historic Landmarks Advisory Commission.
-In 2007, she received the Saint Barbara Award from the City of Santa Barbara for outstanding service to enhance and preserve the built environment of Santa Barbara.
+Actively engaged in the design community, she’s a founding member and member emeritus of both the Pearl Chase Society Board and the Courthouse Legacy Foundation Board.
+Barbara is a past Docent Board President and member of the Museum of Art Docent Council.
+Previously, she was on the City of Santa Barbara Historic Landmarks and Planning Commissions.
+In 2007, Barbara received the Saint Barbara Award from the City of Santa Barbara for outstanding service to enhance and preserve the built environment of Santa Barbara.

 Bulent A. Baydar

 While working with Harrison Design, Bulent helped establish offices in Santa Barbara, Calif., in 2004 and Washington, D.C. in 2010.
 He is a registered architect in Georgia, Florida and Virginia, and received his Master of Architecture at the Georgia Institute of Technology in Atlanta, where he also earned his bachelor’s degree in architecture.
 He joined Harrison Design in 1995 and has been a principal since 2014.
 Bulent is a member of the American Institute of Architects, Institute of Classical Architecture & Art (ICAA), National Trust for Historic Preservation and National Council of Architectural Registration Boards.
 His work was awarded a 2008 Shutze Award from the ICAA.

 PRINCIPAL, ASSOCIATE AIA, ST. SIMONS